resumetozero/Web-Scrapping_selenium/README.md

 This project is a web scraping tool designed to extract product information from e-commerce websites such as Big Basket and Flipkart Grocery.
 The tool uses Python, Selenium WebDriver, BeautifulSoup, and other libraries to navigate through web pages and gather data efficiently.
 However, there are several considerations and vulnerabilities to keep in mind when using this tool.

 ### Key Features
+1) By interacting with webpages
    - Scrapes product information from category pages.
    - Uses Selenium WebDriver for dynamic content loading and for your current location (pincode) input
    - Implements BeautifulSoup for parsing HTML content.
    - Stores scraped data in CSV format.
+   - Multi-Threading for multiple requests at a time to increase speed

+2) Using bigbasket API link
+   - Scrapes product information from category pages.
+   - Data efficiency increased and also worked on data transformation.
+   - whole category within 2-3 min.
+   - Stores scraped data in CSV format.
+   - data is transformed into sub csv files based on MLC (Medium level category) and LLC (Low level category)
-- Multithreading for significant increase in speed of scraping data
+   - Multi-Threading for multiple requests at a time to increase speed

 ### Technology Stack

 - **Python**: Core programming language used for scripting.